GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 #### 2.3) Generate the environment configuration file `.envrc` and source it
-Once created inspect the `.envrc` file to ensure that the environment variables have been replaced with the correct values you intend to use.
+Once created inspect the `.envrc` file to ensure that the environment variables have been replaced with the correct values.

 ```sh
 envsubst < templates/envrc-template.sh > .envrc